Garcia-Burch-NLP/AI-Buster/README.md

 DATA: Directory our data is held

 - External Kaggle Database
     - Daigt_external_dataset: This is an [external dataset](https://www.kaggle.com/datasets/alejopaullier/daigt-external-dataset) from kaggle.
 - Master Data: Contains the data after it was merged together, and will act as our working data.
 - Prompts: Contains the files with the prompts CSVs.
 - Submissions Format: Contains submission format for input CSV into machine learning  model
 - Train Data: Contains the data we were provide at the begin of this project

+Fermin: Contains Fermin's Working Files

+Josh: Contains Josh's Working Files